michael-ouyang-projects/Core-Java-Usage/README.md

 # Java-Demo

-Demo of Core Java features, classify by package's name.
+Demo of Core Java and Object-Oriented Programming concepts, classify by package's name.